connect@weareguru.com

 Only 9% say shopping local takes too much time and effort.
 And just 7% say they have competing priorities that trump local business support.

 The pattern holds even for Unlikely Conscious Consumers—the skeptics.
 35% cited limited product variety.
 28% cited limited availability.
 These aren't people philosophically opposed to local businesses.
-They're just trying to find a coffee maker or a birthday present, and the local shop doesn't have it.
+They're just trying to find a coffee maker or a jar of locally-made jam, and they can't locate it easily enough.

 What Most Brands Get Wrong